Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Amos establishes that deep darkness is simply night and that it is all by God's doing.
 God brings deep darkness and

-and this establishes His right as Creator and the Sovereign of His creation.
-God separated the light from darkness,
+this establishes His right as creator and the sovereign of His creation.
+God separated the light from darkness, and

 Next, we discover two references to deep darkness in Job's book.
 First, in response to his accusers, Job reminds

-great, then destroys them; He enlarges the nations, then leads them away (Job 12:22-23).
+then destroys them; He enlarges the nations, then leads them away (Job 12:22-23).
 As with Amos, Job establishes

-the Creator's right over His creation, in particular, the nations.
-He can build them up and He can
+the creator's right over His creation, in particular, the nations.
+He can build them up and He can destroy them, a

 with which I had promised to bless it.
 (Jeremiah 18:7-10 NASB)

-But, there is an important word from Job.
+But there is an important word from Job.
 Out from deep darkness God reveals mysteries, and in this, He shines His

 light upon the deep darkness to bring forth His light.
-In other words, within deep darkness are hidden
+In other words, within deep darkness are hidden mysteries of

-you seen the gates of deep darkness?"
+seen the gates of deep darkness?
 (Job 38:17).
 Here deep darkness seems to be likened to death.
 On one level, we

 could take this to mean physical death.
 It seems that God was asking Job if he understood death, how dark it truly

 is, how desperate it is to mankind.
-On a much higher level, this could be a reference to God's Son
+On a much higher level, this could be a reference to God's Son overcoming death.

 Next, we come back to Jeremiah where the Lord reminded Jerusalem that their ancient fathers did not question